When you have a Nespresso machine at home, all you need to do is hit the button for a fantastic cup of joe.

 What's the difference between cleaning and descaling?

-Cleaning removes coffee oil residue and brews better-tasting coffee.
-The descaling process successfully dissolves the mineral scale on the heating element, extending the machine’s life.
+The descaling process effectively dissolves mineral scale on the heating element, thereby extending the machine’s lifespan.

 Descaling is a cleaning technique that removes limescale buildup.
 Limescale is a chalky deposit that can interfere with the operation of a coffee maker.